wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-get-started-2.md

 - Autoscale on a schedule
 - Set autoscaling behavior for a future event

-For more information on scaling up your app, see [Scale pricing tier in Azure Web App](/documentation/articles/app-service-scale/).
+For more information on scaling up your app, see [Scale up your app in Azure](/documentation/articles/web-sites-scale/).
 For more information on scaling out, see [Scale instance count manually or automatically](/documentation/articles/insights-how-to-scale/).

 ## Receive alerts for your app